raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 ### Values for the Inactivity Timeout

 For the inactivity timeout value, lower values result in more frequent DSO session teardown and re-establishment.
-Higher values result in lower traffic and CPU load on the server, but a larger memory burden to maintain state for inactive DSO sessions.
+Higher values result in larger memory burden to maintain state for inactive DSO sessions, but lower traffic and CPU load on the server.

+A server may dictate (in a server-initiated Keepalive message, or in a response to a client-initiated Keepalive request message) any value it chooses for the inactivity timeout.
+When a connection's inactivity timeout is reached the client MUST begin closing the idle connection, but a client is NOT REQUIRED to keep an idle connection open until the inactivity timeout is reached --- a client SHOULD begin closing the connection sooner if it has no reason to expect future operations with that server before the inactivity timeout is reached.

-A shorter inactivity timeout with a longer keepalive interval signals to the client that it should not speculatively keep inactive DSO sessions open for very long without reason, but when it does have an active reason to keep a DSO session open, it doesn't need to be sending an aggressive level of keepalive traffic.
+A shorter inactivity timeout with a longer keepalive interval signals to the client that it should not speculatively keep an inactive DSO session open for very long without reason, but when it does have an active reason to keep a DSO session open, it doesn't need to be sending an aggressive level of keepalive traffic to maintain that session.

-A longer inactivity timeout with a shorter keepalive interval signals to the client that it may speculatively keep inactive DSO sessions open for a long time, but it should be sending a lot of keepalive traffic on those inactive DSO sessions.
+A longer inactivity timeout with a shorter keepalive interval signals to the client that it may speculatively keep an inactive DSO session open for a long time, but to maintain that inactive DSO session it should be sending a lot of keepalive traffic.
 This configuration is expected to be less common.

-To avoid repeated teardown and re-establishment of sessions, the server MUST NOT send a Keepalive message
-(either a response to a client-initiated request, or a server-initiated message) with an inactivity timeout value less than ten seconds.
+A server may dictate any value it chooses for the inactivity timeout (either in a response to a client-initiated request, or in a server-initiated message) including values under one second, or even zero.
-If a client receives a Keepalive message specifying an inactivity timeout value less than ten seconds this is an error and the client MUST immediately terminate the connection with a TCP RST (or equivalent for other protocols).

-This does not mean that a client is forced to keep an idle connection open for ten seconds if it doesn't need that --- a client is free to close an idle connection whenever it chooses --- it means that servers cannot *require* a client to close an idle connection in under ten seconds.

-\[Do we really want this restriction?
-How soon does the client reconnect after tearing down the connection? --SC]
+An inactivity timeout of zero informs the client that it should not speculatively maintain idle connections at all, and as soon as the client has completed the operation or operations relating to this server, the client should immediately begin closing this session.

+A server will abort an idle client session after twice the inactivity timeout value, or five seconds, whichever is greater.
+In the case of a zero inactivity timeout value, this means that if a client fails to close an idle client session then the server will forcibly abort the idle session after five seconds.

 ## The Keepalive Interval {#keepalivetimer}